GrosSacASac/DOM99/readme.md

     // JS
     D.fx.close = function (event) {
-        var scope = event.scope;
+        var key = event.dKey;
-        D.xel[scope].remove(); // remove the custom element from the DOM D.forgetScope(scope); // if you never use it again
+        D.xel[key].remove(); // remove the custom element from the DOM D.forgetKey(key); // if you never use it again
         // ...
     };

 I recommend putting the custom element in the document last to improve performance.

-`D.forgetScope("scopeName");` to avoid memory leaks.
+`D.forgetKey("key");` to avoid memory leaks.
 Read more about it in the comments of the dom99.js file.
 You may also consider reusing rendered template copies instead of removing them and creating new ones.

 ###Additional information